Designing for Two: Sharing and Compromising in Home Design

 Note the Hot-Button Issues

 A home remodel is by no means a political drama.
 However, that isn’t to say that certain aspects won’t bring out strong emotions.
 Make a list of what items need both parties’ approval.
 Generally, these will be the more expensive pieces in the space.

 Get Ready to Compromise

-Pillows aside, it’s important to understand that everyone has different tastes.
+It’s important to understand that everyone has different tastes.
 While you may not love your partner’s design choices, you have to remember the feeling is probably mutual.
 Shared spaces need to reflect both of you.
 Bust out your wish lists and get ready to work together.

 Pick Your Battles

 Design disagreements shouldn’t feel like a world war.
 You need to pick your battles and find the middle ground.
 If it comes to it, consider raising a white flag and concede in one area for greater control in another.
 Ultimately, it’s good practice for each partner to feel represented in the final space.